 Depending on how a lead-acid battery is designed, manufactured and used, it may have a cycle life (the number of times it can be discharged and charged) of several hundred or far fewer.
-The way a battery is used makes a huge difference to cycle life and the same make and model of battery could work well for six years or more in one vehicle and less than a year in another.
+The way a battery is used makes a huge difference to cycle life and the same make and model of battery could work well for many years in one vehicle and just a few months in another.

 6) Very low rate of self-discharge means they can be left unattended for months.

 If you leave a lead-acid battery unattended, even for a few weeks, you may well go back to it to find that it’s flat.
 This is not only inconvenient but probably expensive too as a battery that’s left in a discharged state will suffer from sulphation, leading to damaged cells and an inability to hold a charge.

 The discharge rate of LiFePO4 batteries will vary according to how the battery is designed but, as a rule, LiFePO4 batteries discharge much more slowly than lead-acid batteries: 3% per month on average.
 This means that a fully charged lithium battery can be left in place for months without losing a significant amount of charge.
 So you never need to worry that you’ll be faced with a flat battery.